arnesson/cordova-plugin-firebase/README.md

   }
 }
 ```

+## InApp Messaging
+Engage active app users with contextual messages.
+The SDK component is included in the plugin but no explicit plugin API calls are required to use inapp messaging.

+### iOS
+Send a test message as described in the link: https://firebase.google.com/docs/in-app-messaging/get-started?platform=ios#send_a_test_message

+### Android

+Send a test message as described in the link: https://firebase.google.com/docs/in-app-messaging/get-started?platform=android#send_a_test_message

 ## Google Tag Manager
 Download your container-config json file from Tag Manager and add a resource-file node in your `config.xml`.